I accidentally read only books by women this month, and I am quite pleased.

 Frankenstein, Mary Wollstonecraft Shelley

 Meanwhile, creature’s tactics were very reminiscent of Richard III, actually – both of them had challenges in the looks department (IRL Richard less so, exaggerated for the sake of drama), and decided “you know what?
-I’m never going to be popular or well liked, so I might as well channel my considerable brains and the free time I get from not socializing at all into BECOMING A SUPER VILLAIN.
+I’m never going to be popular or well liked because people judge me my my appearance, so I might as well channel my considerable brains and the free time I get from not socializing at all into BECOMING A SUPER VILLAIN.
 SUCK IT, PRETTY PEOPLE.”
 Honestly, the creature (and Richard) are far more interesting characters than whiny potato Victor Frankenstein.
 No, that’s an undeserved insult to the magnificent potato.